RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Experiments

 \subsection{Compare with SoTA Methods}

-\paragraph{Image Manipulation Localization Task.} We follow the widely adopted Protocol-MVSS~\cite{MVSS_2021}: training on CASIAv2 and testing on five datasets (COVERAGE, Columbia, NIST16, CASIAv1, IMD2020) and compare against methods with public code.
-As shown in Table~\ref{tab:pixel-level}, our models Relay-ViT and Relay-Seg deliver superior or competitive results across all datasets.
-Our framework achieves the highest average score (0.543), outperforming prior methods like Trufor and IML-ViT.
-Relay-Seg, though lightweight, matches Relay-ViT overall and excels on COVERAGE and IMD2020, highlighting strong generalization and effectiveness.
+\paragraph{Image Manipulation Localization.} Following Protocol-MVSS~\citep{MVSS_2021}, we train on CASIAv2 and test on others.
+As shown in Table~\ref{tab:pixel-level-combined}, Relay-ViT and Relay-Seg achieve superior or competitive results across all datasets.
+Our framework reaches the highest average score (0.554), surpassing prior methods such as Trufor and IML-ViT.
+To further evaluate robustness, we also adopt Protocol-CAT.
+We utilize a mixed training set comprising CASIAv2, Fantastic Reality~\citep{Fantastic_Reality}, IMD2020, and TampCOCO~\citep{CAT-Net2022}, and evaluate on the remaining datasets (excluding IMD2020).
+In this challenging setting, our methods continue to excel.